Mohammedalamry/project2/README.md

  if there is a click on reset icon all following will be reset:
     Move will be set to 0, star rest to three stars .the gameboard remove all card by use loop over an array that holds all cards this is **card** array and use classlist. remove, and clear for opencard array and Firstcard and Secondcard. setTime will be reset to 0 of second and mint and invoke shuffleicons method.

-## Event clickon the playagin button
+## Event clickon on the playagin button
    The function play again will be available after the function pop message execute. if click on the button that will reset the game.
 ##information of game for user